-- C.01 The minimum building setbacks from the side and rear property boundaries are illustrated in Figures 9B.1.7 and 9B.1.8 or to shared lanes in Figure 9B.1.9. - C.02 Where permissible, side and rear boundaries are to be built to zero metres at lower levels of buildings. - C.03 Where a rear setback/courtyard is proposed at ground level, a minimum dimension of 6 metres must be provided.
+- C.01 Where permissible, side and rear boundaries are to be built to zero metres at lower levels of buildings. - C.02 Where a rear setback/courtyard is proposed at ground level, a minimum dimension of 6 metres must be provided.
 Ground level setbacks must have daylight and amenity.
-Deep soil zones/podium landscape should be co-located to the rear to create pockets of landscape/mature trees within the block. - C.04 Notwithstanding the controls in this Section, for residential development additional setbacks may be necessary to satisfy building separation, solar access and amenity requirements of State Environmental Planning Policy 65 Design Quality of Residential Apartment Development. - C.05 Notwithstanding side setback controls, the podium should be built to the side boundaries (0 metres setback) where fronting the street. - C.06 If the specified setback distances cannot be achieved when an existing building is being refurbished or converted to another use, appropriate visual privacy levels are to be achieved through other means. - C.07 The building separation distances between buildings on the same site are not to be less than those required between buildings on adjoining sites, unless it can be demonstrated that reducing the separation distances provides adequate privacy and solar access to the buildings concerned.
+Deep soil zones/podium landscape should be co-located to the rear to create pockets of landscape/mature trees within the block. - C.03 Notwithstanding side setback controls, the podium should be built to the side boundaries (0 metres setback) where fronting the street. - C.04 If the specified setback distances cannot be achieved when an existing building is being refurbished or converted to another use, appropriate visual privacy levels are to be achieved through other means. - C.05 The building separation distances between buildings on the same site are not to be less than those required between buildings on adjoining sites, unless it can be demonstrated that reducing the separation distances provides adequate privacy and solar access to the buildings concerned.